-Our convertible promissory notes provide for conversion into our common stock at a discount which conversion feature meets the accounting definition of a derivative instrument.
+Our convertible promissory notes provided for conversion into our common stock at a discount which conversion feature met the accounting definition of a derivative instrument.
 We classified this derivative instrument as a liability on our balance sheet.
-While the notes were outstanding, we remeasured fair value of this derivative liability at each reporting date and recognized any changes in fair value as other income (expense) in our statement of operations.
+While the Notes were outstanding, we remeasured fair value of this derivative liability at each reporting date and recognized any changes in fair value as other income (expense) in our statement of operations.
+Following conversion of the Notes into common stock concurrent with our initial public offering, we no longer have derivative liabilities.